GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 # Tips and Tricks and Troubleshooting

-> In this section we will go over some of advanced features as they pertain to specific areas of using an app.
+> In this section we will go over some of the advanced features as they pertain to specific areas of using an app.

 ## Custom Map Sources {#customMapSources}

 In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
-You can add any map source you like using a special XML file that contains description of map provider.
+You can add any map source you like using a special XML file that contains a description of map provider.

 ### Simple custom map sources {#simpleCustomMapSources}